puppetlabs/puppetlabs-ibm_installation_manager/README.md

 Linux box.
 It says PPC, but it appears to be x86_64.)
 It also says "gtk", but you don't actually need X11 or GTK to use the thing (and this module doesn't).

+I'm particuarily interested in help with the custom types/providers.
+Someone with more Ruby experience and familiarity with Puppet's type/provider API would be a huge help.

 ## Authors